alu0101124896/PAI-Practica-12-Game-of-Life/README.md

 Find that file and follow the instructions on it.

 **Before** the evaluation session of the assignment, **do not forget** to upload the (git) link to your repository to the Moodle classroom.

+Link to the web page with the Game of Life implented here: http://10.6.129.34:8080